crashoverride777/swifty-receipt-validator/README.md

     }
 ```

-In this example sharedSecret is set to nil because I am only validating regular in app purchases.
-To validate an auto renewable subscriptions you can enter your shared secret that you have set up in itunes.

 ### Validate subscriptions

-- To validate your subscriptions (e.g on app launch), select `.subscription` as the validation method.
+- To validate your subscriptions (e.g on app launch), call `func validateSubscription(...` with your shared secret.
 This will search for all subscription receipts and check if there is at least 1 thats not expired.

 ```swift
 receiptValidator.validateSubscription(sharedSecret: "your secret", excludeOldTransactions: true) { result in